Hydnum repandum

 Spores 6.5-8.5 x 6-8 µm, nearly round, smooth.
 Spore print white.

-Scattered to gregarious under conifers, occasionally with hardwoods; in our area common under Bishop Pine (Pinus muricata) and Douglas Fir (Pseudotsuga menziesii).
+Scattered to gregarious under conifers, occasionally with hardwoods; in our area common under Bishop pine (Pinus muricata) and Douglas fir (Pseudotsuga menziesii).
 Fruiting from mid-winter to early spring.

 Coker, W.C. & Beers, A.H.
 (1951).
 The Stipitate Hydnums of the Eastern United States.
 The University of North Carolina Press: Chapel Hill, NC.
 211 p.

 Hall, D. & Stuntz, D.E.
 (1971).
 Pileate Hydnaceae of the Puget Sound Area.
 I. White-Spored Genera: Auriscalpium, Hericium, Dentinum and Phellodon.
 Mycologia 63(6): 1099-1128.
+(PDF)

 Mass Geesteranus, R.A.
 (1971).
 Hydnaceous Fungi of the Eastern Old World.
 North Holland Publishing Company: Amsterdam, Netherland.
 175 p.